HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 in:

-q: Welche Berufsausbildung haben Sie (zuletzt) abgeschlossen?
+q: Welchen Beruf haben Sie (zuletzt) erlernt?

 is: